CBIIT/bento-mdf/python/docs/data_val.md

 ## The "Model Class"

 An additional validation class is created that aggregates all Node classes.
 This can be used to validate a dict containing a data record for all model Nodes.
 The model class is named by appending 'Data' to the model handle.
+This name is found in `val.model_class`.

 For example, [test-model.yml](/python/tests/samples/test-model.yml) has handle `test` and its model class is named `testData`.
 An example validation:

 ```python
 data = {